BlueWinds/WarTechIIC/README.md

 ### Company Tags
 When naming star systems, remember to use the ID and not the name.
 You want `starsystemdef_St.Ives`, not `St. Ives`.
 For factions, refer to them by factionID.
 You want `ClanCloudCobra`, not `Clan Cloud Cobra` or `faction_ClanCloudCobra`.
 This is slightly inconsistent, yes, but I work with what HBS gives me.

-  * `WIIC_helping_attacker` and `WIIC_helping_defender` - If present, the company is in the middle of a flareup, helping the attacker/defender take the current system.
-You can remove this from events, and nothing will break.
-Adding it from events will force player participation if there's already a flareup in their current system, otherwise it won't do anything.
   * `WIIC_give_{system}_to_{newOwner}` (eg: `WIIC_give_starsystemdef_Terra_to_ClanWolf`) - Setting this will pass control of the named star system to the new owner.
 The tag won't actually added to the company - WIIC 'eats' it.
   * `WIIC_{faction}_attacks_{system}` (eg: `WIIC_Clan Jade Falcon_attacks_starsystemdef_Terra`) - Setting this will cause a new Attack to start in the given system, with the faction as the attacker, if one doesn't already exist.
 The tag won't actually added to the company - WIIC 'eats' it.
     * `WIIC_{faction}_attacks_SOMEWHERE` (eg: `WIIC_Clan Jade Falcon_attacks_SOMEWHERE`) - Special case of the above; the target system is chosen using the usual logic, rather than specified by the tag.